 Some highlights from the program include:

-- Core Concepts– A foundation level course that utilizes traditional media, iPad and computer graphic applications as tools to provide students with a full spectrum of opportunity to discover the concepts of color theory, graphic design, linear perspective and moving imagery.
+- Core Concepts is a foundation-level course that utilizes traditional media, iPad and computer graphic applications as tools to provide students with a full spectrum of opportunity to discover the concepts of color theory, graphic design, linear perspective and moving imagery.

-- Traditional black and white photography, digital photography and digital video classes are available at introductory and advanced levels.
+- Digital photography and digital video classes are available at introductory and advanced levels.

 - Each trimester, upper level classes take field trips to major New York City museums as well as galleries and museums in the area.